-Music Alive! is an exciting multimedia experience that students put together each year.
+Music Alive! is an exciting multimedia experience created by students of Piano Sensei.
 It combines music with videos, slideshows, graphics, lights, movement, acting, and more!
 Scroll down to see some examples. . .

 Douglas Firs by Stephen Chatman